SheydaSafiallah/SheydaSafiallah/README.md

 ---

-> “Learning never exhausts the mind.” — Leonardo da Vinci
+> “Blessed are the forgetful, for they get the better even of their blunders.” — Friedrich Nietzsche